If These are Your Top 5 HR Platforms, You Might be in Trouble

 Monster, Indeed, Ladders are what they are.
 You pay per click and additional administrative fees to manage your posts.
 This is a volume game and on these platforms, you must cast the net wide to see what you catch.
 The good is tons of exposure to potential hires.
 The bad is a truck-load of resumes and too many job seekers that simply don’t qualify.
 The ugly is fake posts and passive, unresponsive employers and job seekers.

 Career fairs are good for one thing: brand recognition.
 The cost of time and travel to attend college career fairs far outweighs potential hires from them.
 Don’t count on career fairs as a replacement for your talent acquisition platforms.
 If you go with the understanding that it is essentially speed dating with college grads and that you are marketing, not necessarily hiring, you’ll feel more successful and less frustrated by the cost.

-As multi-decade HR and hiring professionals, we recognize the shortfalls of traditional hiring practices.
-(And, even second generation talent acquisition).
+As multi-decade HR and hiring professionals, we recognize the shortfalls of traditional hiring practices – and even second-generation talent acquisition.
 We created pepelwerk to transition into a better way of recruiting.
 Job matching.
-We built a platform and cloud solution that actually cares about delivering results for the candidate searching process.
+We built a platform and cloud-based HR and recruitment solution that actually cares about delivering results for the candidate searching process.
 Just matches.
 No hidden fees, no B.S.
-Just think about what you would do if with recruiting that was functional.
+Just think about what you would do if recruiting that was functional.

 Learn more about job matching and how pepelwerk’s skills-matching software works.